Costs and Aid

 What should I be thinking about now?

 Great question!
-Wake Forest University director of student financial aid Tom Benza (MA ’12) is here to help navigate the often complex world of scholarships, loans and family contributions and how they all come together.
+Wake Forest University executive director of student financial aid Craig Slaughter is here to help navigate the often complex world of scholarships, loans and family contributions and how they all come together.

 Almost half of all undergraduate students at Wake Forest receive financial assistance in the form of loans, grants, or both.
 We’re here to help you explore your options.